nrtn0/bapfs/Content/New_Players/index.md

 ### What are These Games Even?

 We play three main games: [Pathfinder Second Edition](https://paizo.com/pathfinder) is the newer one and is a high fantasy setting full of swords and sorcery.
 [Starfinder](https://paizo.com/starfinder) is the science fantasy and space opera side of things.
-Pathfinder First Editino is the game Paizo published for a decade; it still has a vibrant collecive of die-hard players in our area.
+Pathfinder First Edition is the game Paizo published for a decade; it still has a vibrant collecive of die-hard players in our area.
 We have curated some quick links to learn more:

 ##### Pathfinder Second Edition